PierreMartin/studento/README.md

 Platform for share the courses for students

-Demo : https://studento.herokuapp.com (please wait 30s to wake up the the Heroku server)
+Demo : https://studento.herokuapp.com (please wait 30s to wake up the Heroku server)

 /!\ The project is under active development